jzc-2007/tpu_manager/README.md

 - `helpers.py` does the helper functions
 - `error_handler.py` does the error handling works
-- `unit_tests.py` does the unit tests (sanity checks) (see more in next paragraph)
+- `unit_tests.py` does the unit tests (sanity checks)
+- `develop.py` does the developer tools, to safely modify the metadata and avoid conflicts with current jobs (see more in next paragraph)
 <details>
 <summary> <strong>Data Format </strong></summary>